Mauro-Rizzi/FileOutUtility/README.md

 	InsertObjectNameHere showFileOutMenuFor: '<CategoryNameHere>' -> This will show a menu asking if you want to file out to the last directory or if you want to specify a new destination
 	InsertObjectNameHere fileOut: '<CategoryNameHere>' -> This will attempt to fileOut the category to the last directory used
 	InsertObjectNameHere: fileOutToNewDestination: '<CategoryNameHere>' -> This method will ask you where you want to do the fileOut to.

+As of 17/11/2020 this repo also contains a SmallTalk package that automatically ads the two options to the context menu for class browsers and generates a global instance of the class called FileOutHelper

 Note: If you haven't used fileOut before with this instance of FileOutUtility the default location will be the smallTalkImage path, just like with the current implementation of fileOut.